ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 At the top of the overlay you can find the

- - Edit Button: makes the StashTab Overlay clickable and drawable
+ - Edit Button: makes the StashTab Overlay clickable and draggable

 #### Lootfilter